marcsikor/transfer-producer/README.md

 ![First picture](/repository/readme-assets/first-pic.png?raw=true "First picture")

-It was made originally for Linux and GNOME desktop environment (it utilizes GNOME's Evince pdf reader), but it has been ported to Windows as well.
+It was made originally for Linux, but it has been ported to Windows as well.

 ![Second picture](/repository/readme-assets/sec-pic.png?raw=true "Second picture")